Jimk72/Icarus_Mods/README.md

 # Icarus_Mods

+10/08/22

+Added Windmill mod.
+The first custom mesh imported into the game with custom animation.
+Once placed the blades spin.
+I kept it simple as I didnt want to put many days into creating a mesh that I couldnt get to work.
+Now that I figured out how to get a Skeleton mesh and animations from Blender to UE4 and then into Icarus many more things are possible.

 10/02/22

 Added Bear Mounts!
 Just like the other mounts Except Bears.
 Find a wild bear and kill it and get the Juvinile bear to follow and raise it until you have a full grown Bear!
 Can use Cargo saddle also incase you need to move a lot of stuff you can have several Bears with cargo saddles follow you on your main bear.